 If you’re able to provide your dog with adequate exercise every single day of the week, it will help her remain calmer and less anxious in general.
 If you have an anxious dog, exercise and structure are so important!

-Other safety tips for dogs during storms
+Other safety tips for dogs with a storm phobia:

 - Keep your dog indoors, at least during thunderstorm/fireworks season.